buildabode/build-path/README.md

 # Build Path

-Create complex mobile walkthroughs tutorials with branching logic using markdown files in the `steps` directory and the `path.yml` config file.
+Create mobile walkthrough tutorials with branching logic using markdown files in the `steps` directory and the `path.yml` config file.

 ![Screenshot](screenshot.png)